- 1 Purpose

 - No permit is required under the Act by an employee, student or visitor to move a vehicle on a roadway, to park a vehicle in a parking zone other than in an allocated vehicle bay or on a roadway, or to allow a vehicle to stand in a loading zone so long as the provisions of the Act relating to the manner of vehicle movement, parking and standing are not breached.
 However, all vehicles must be currently registered and drivers are required to carry a current license for driving in Queensland for the appropriate class of vehicle.

-- The Manager (Administration) Campus Services, after consultation with the Executive Director (Campus Services), will allocate vehicle bays and notify Faculties/Departments by 30 November of each year of those for which the Deans/Directors/Managers may issue parking permits for the following year.
+- The Manager (Administration) Facilities Management, after consultation with the Executive Director (Facilities Management), will allocate vehicle bays and notify Faculties/Departments by 30 November of each year of those for which the Deans/Directors/Managers may issue parking permits for the following year.

-- Deans/Directors/Managers will then determine the use of vehicle bays allocated to their Faculty/Department and advise the Manager (Administration) Campus Services by 31 December of the numbers of annual and temporary parking permits required for the following year.
+- Deans/Directors/Managers will then determine the use of vehicle bays allocated to their Faculty/Department and advise the Manager (Administration) Facilities Management by 31 December of the numbers of annual and temporary parking permits required for the following year.
 These permits will be made available in February.

 - Deans/Directors/Managers will allocate vehicle bays for the sole use of staff or of persons such as visitors and service personnel.
 Faculties/Departments will issue annual or temporary permits as determined by the Deans/Directors/Managers.